zikunz/tp/docs/UserGuide.md

 > `orders clear` feature.<br>
 > 📄 Items which belong to the orders cleared will be added back to the inventory.
 It is the same as executing
 > `orders delete` feature for every order in the order list. <br>
-> 📄 `Orders clear` can make item stock temporarily go more than 1,000,000,000.
+> 📄 `orders clear` can make item stock temporarily go more than 1,000,000,000.
 If it happens, please move them out of
 > the inventory due to potentially limited space available.

 Expected Output: